-70 Quality Assuring Assessment Guidelines for Providers Revised 2013 (Version 2 - revised 2018), section 3.2.9
+72 Quality Assuring Assessment Guidelines for Providers Revised 2013 (Version 2 - revised 2018), section 3.2.9

-- In the case of missing an assessment deadline, the student must notify the Teacher who will direct them to the Programme Manager who may arrange for an extension or advise the student to apply for consideration of mitigating circumstances. - Where a student has not communicated with College staff at all a late penalty will be applied as described in section 7.5.4.
+- Where a student has not communicated with College staff at all a late penalty will be applied as described in section 7.5.4.
 In the case of an exam where a student knows in advance that they are going to miss the examination, they must apply to the Academic Director's office for authorised absence from the examination. - In the case of missing an examination due to an unforeseen circumstance or being taken ill during an examination, then the student must apply for compassionate consideration as soon as they are well enough to return to the College. - In cases of an ongoing issue, a student may apply for a leave of absence, a deferral or an alternative assessment or additional supports in cases involving disability.
 An alternative assessment will be aligned to the same learning outcomes and be of the same standard as the original assessment.
-Leave of absence and deferrals will be handled using the Deferral Procedure in UPOL007 UniHaven Student Recruitment and Admissions Policy. - Where a student is taken ill just before or during an examination the invigilator should be notified, and the circumstance recorded in the Invigilator's Report.
-The student may fill out UFORM024 Extenuating Circumstances Application Form on their return.
-In all cases medical certification will normally be required - such certification must be issued by recognised practitioners and dated at the time of the illness and not be retrospective.
+Leave of absence and deferrals will be handled using the Deferral Procedure in UPOL007 UniHaven Student Recruitment and Admissions Policy Rev 2. - Where a student is taken ill just before or during an examination the invigilator should be notified, and the circumstance recorded in the Invigilator's Report.
+The student may fill out UFORM024 Extenuating Circumstances Application Form Rev 1 on their return.
+In all cases medical certification will normally be required such certification must be issued by recognised practitioners and dated at the time of the illness and not be retrospective.
 Where a student presents at an examination, they have deemed themselves fit to take that examination.